svlauer/example-sentences/README.md

 `\ex[(2)]<*>` are valid.

-For obvious reasons, the reference convenience command `\ex` will not be available in within example environments in `shortform` mode (it continues to work outside of the environment).
+For obvious reasons, the reference convenience command `\ex` will not be work within example environments in `shortform` mode (it continues to work outside of the environment).
 You can use its alias `\exref` instead.

 The commands introduced by `shortform` only are synonyms for the longer